MissTeapot/LGBT-Wikis/github_wiki/ftm/index.md

 ***How much is my transition going to cost?***

 The cost of transition varies with your location and what specific steps you want to take in your transition.
-For more information on transition where you live, see [Country-Specific Resources](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ftm/index#wiki_country-specific_resources).
-For an idea of ongoing transition expenses, see this example by [Gender Outlaw](http://genderoutlaw.wordpress.com/transition-expenses/.md).
+For more information on transition where you live, see [Country-Specific Resources](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ftm/index#wiki_country-specific_resources). for an idea of ongoing transition expenses, see this example by [gender outlaw](http://genderoutlaw.wordpress.com/transition-expenses/.md).

 **Presentation**
 Acquiring a wardrobe of male clothing can be expensive, especially if your proportions are uncommon and you need things tailored.
 Shopping at local thrift stores can reduce this expense.
 This is especially wise if you are pre-T and are planning to gain a lot of muscle through working out.
 Don’t spend a lot of money on clothes that won’t fit you in the near future.